veeramarni/react-redux-rr4-wp2-rhl3/README.md

 and your app is still working.
 Then manually change the peer dependencies of the packages that complain to the newer version.
 Now you should be able to run `npm shrinkwrap --also=dev`.

+### What's next

+- We will grow the UX components until we find that they are ready to go into their own repo.
+- We will add another build script that will build multiple themes at once.
+- We will improve the GraphQL usage example.
+- We will implement the server side rendering feature.

+### Contribution

+You are very welcome.
+Please fork, make PRs and report issues and become a contributor.